argoproj/argo-rollouts/docs/getting-started/istio/index.md

       weight: 5
 ```

-As the Rollout progresses through steps, the HTTP route destination weights will be adjusted to
+As the Rollout progresses through steps, the HTTP/TLS route destination weights will be
-match the current setWeight of the steps.
+adjusted to match the current setWeight of the steps.